-Valley Rose Japanese Pieris is a dense multi-stemmed evergreen shrub with a more or less rounded form.
+Katsura Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.